>

 A visit typically takes 30 minutes to an hour, depending on your interest in exploring the ruins.

-Yes, guided tours are available and provide deeper insights into the history and architecture of the library.
+Yes, guided tours are available and can provide deeper insights into the history and architecture of the library.
+You can often find tour operators offering combined tours that include Hadrian’s Library along with other major archaeological sites in Athens.

 Help Us Improve